vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 http://localhost/checkout/payment
 ```

-### Using own component if the total price has been malformed during the payment flow
+### Using custom component if the total price has been malformed during the payment flow
 You can replace a default container with a slot named `price-mismatch`.
 ```vue
 <PaymentAdyenProvider